Our problem-solving clinic for refugees

 Charity information: CARAS (Community Action For Refugees And Asylum Seekers)

-When you move to a new community, there are a million questions you would want to ask your neighbours.
-Refugees and asylum seekers in the UK are no different, but they often have so many extra things to worry about - getting by in an unfamiliar UK culture, often with little or no English and support networks.
-Many people seeking refuge in the UK have to navigate and sometimes fight complex bureaucracy for their right to legal representation, to be adequately housed, to access education.
+Moving to a new community, there are a million questions you would want to ask your neighbours.
+Refugees and asylum seekers in the UK are no different, but they often have so many extra things to worry about - having to navigate and sometimes fight complex bureaucracy for their right to legal representation, to be adequately housed, to access education.
+Meanwhile they face huge obstacles to becoming independent, often including a language barrier, trauma, poverty, and stigma.

 CARAS runs a weekly ‘Problem?
 No problem!’ clinic, working with asylum seekers and refugees to understand their rights and options when it comes to bills, debt, housing, welfare, employment.
 Volunteers deliver one-to-one sessions lasting up to a full hour, enough time to unpick complex situations and find solutions, with unlimited follow-up sessions - including accompanying people to appointments when necessary.
-However, the project is not currently funded and we are struggling to keep it going.
+However, the project is entirely funded by public contributions.

 Support refugees and asylum seekers to overcome obstacles and crises